MarisaKirisame/DefComBlog/Calculator.md

 ## More Refactoring

 The code for Plus and Mult has way, way too much similarity.
-We can refactor them into an ApplyBinOp class, which has two children, left and right, alongside a BinOp, an abstract class, which can be extended for more operation.
+We can refactor them into an ApplyBinOp class, which has two children, left and right, alongside a BinOp, an abstract class, with the function `abstract int eval(int left, int right)`.
+The code for Plus and Mult is now merged, with the only difference being they use different BinOp.

 ## Conclusion